Sushant-Poudel-Dev/Expense-Tracker/README.md

-Here's an upgraded version of your README file for the Expense Tracker Application.
-This version aims to make it informative, visually organized, and engaging.

----

 # **Expense Tracker Application**

 An **intuitive web-based tool** to help you record, track, and analyze your daily financial transactions with ease.
 Stay on top of your **income** and **expenses** and improve your financial management habits!